YahyaLem02/E-isir-social-app/README.md

 3. The content is automatically reviewed and enhanced by the Gemini API.
 4. The student uploads personal files to their private cloud.
 5. They can chat  with  students.

+## 🔧 Development Notes

+This project was created as an academic demonstration of Firebase's capabilities and the integration of AI technologies like **Gemini** into an educational web application.

+> Academic project – ISIR Bachelor Program